 Doctrinal Journey: I spent a good chunk of my Christian years as a Charismatic, embracing neo-Pentecostal beliefs tinged with Word of Faith philosophy.
 In 2006 as a result of a challenge from a friend on the fragmented way I was reading Scripture, imposing philosophies on the text that weren’t there, I embarked on a course of study that led to examination of how the 66 books hung together as a whole.
 Impressed with the overarching sovereignty of God and what He accomplished through the Son, I began to embrace tenets of Calvinism and moved away from the Charismatic/Word of Faith doctrine that had served as the foundation for my Christian beliefs.
 I moved to a Bible church where I was introduced to the discipline of theology, learned to read the Bible more holistically, and began to understand the importance of historic Christian orthodoxy.
 This also served as the catalyst to seminary and once there, spent the first four years at a Bible Fellowship church.
 Recognizing that my theology were shaping into a more Reformed perspective, I moved to the PCA (Presbyerian Church of America) in 2012, becoming an official member in July 2013.
 However, I don’t like tribalism and believe in learning from a swatch of denominational perspectives.
 We are one body.

-Personal: Born in Chicago; raised in Southern California; spent 14 years in New England. widow, mom of two delightful kids (28 and 20).
+Personal: Born in Chicago, raised in Southern California, spent 14 years in New England then 10 1/2 years in Dallas, TX.
+After being a widow since 2004, Evan came and swept me off my feet at the end of 2017.
+We married in January 2019 and reside in Roanoke, VA.
+I have two delightful adult children ages 31 and 23.
 I love robust dialogue, much laughter, insightful thoughts, good coffee and ethnic food and am always on the hunt for thoughtful blogs.

 About the Blog: I pretty much write what I think about theology, the bible and life in a direct straight-forward manner.
 But I do try to be gracious.
 I don’t necessarily regurgitate what is popular.
 In fact, I often challenge popularly held concepts if I think they are inconsistent with scripture and the historic witness of the Christian faith.
 You are free to disagree with me but please do so graciously.